acedesci/encode-attend-navigate/README.md

 * __Reinforcement Learning__: A general purpose framework for Decision Making in a scenario where a learner actively interacts with an environment to achieve a certain goal.
 * __Deep Learning__: A general purpose framework for Representation Learning
-* Successful applications: Playing games, navigating worlds, controlling physical systems and interacting with users.
+* __Successful applications__: Playing games, navigating worlds, controlling physical systems and interacting with users.

 ## Related Work